alae-touba/software-engineering-notes/java-ee-spring/readme.md

     session.getTransaction().commit();
     ```

-* deleteing the instructor's detail without deleting the instructor (we must remove the cascading delete in the InstrucorDetail entity)
+* deleteing the instructor's detail without deleting the instructor

     we dont want cascading delete in the InstructorDetail.java entity\
 	so we will change its code to look like this